If you're looking to move out, you need to make the ultimate decision. Which option is best for you, renting or buying?

 To buy or not to buy, that is the question.

-Buying your first house seems like a rite of passage for most people – you can’t call yourself a true adult until you've ticked it off the list.
+Some people can’t wait to get on the property ladder - you can’t call yourself a true adult until you've ticked it off the list, right?

-But what if buying a house just isn’t for you?
-Let’s weigh up the pros and cons to buying and renting.
+Let’s weigh up the pros and cons of buying and renting.

 Owning vs borrowing

-Do you want the house to belong to you, or are you happy with living in a house owned by someone else?
+Do you want a place that belongs to you, or are you happy living in a house owned by someone else?

-Buying a house means that you can make whatever improvements you like, within reason.
+Buying a house means that you can make any improvements you like, within reason.